 Dropping The Guard

 The most common mistake when throwing hooks is dropping the guard.
-Hooks leave your head more open than straight punches and keeping the hand close to your head is crucial.
+Hooks leave your head more open than straight punches, and keeping the non-striking hand close to your head is crucial.

-It's common for two fighters to throw a lead hook at the same time and the rear hand positioning often determines who wins the exchange.
+It's common for two fighters to throw lead hooks at the same time, and the rear hand positioning often determines who wins the exchange.

-The same goes for the rear hook, your lead hand should not leave your face at any time while punching with the rear hand.
+The same goes for the rear hook.
+Your lead hand should not leave your face while punching with the rear hand.

 Elbow Is Too Low

 Another common mistake is that the elbow is too low.
-If the elbow is not behind the hand the punch won’t have sufficient support when it lands and will be significantly weaker.
+If the elbow is not behind the fist, the punch won’t have sufficient support when it lands and will be significantly weaker.

 Swinging Wildly

-In the heat of the fight often fighters start swinging recklessly and this is a mistake.
+In the heat of battle, fighters often start swinging recklessly, which is a mistake.
 A good hook starts from the guard and is finished after the hand returns to its starting position.
-Too often boxers wind up the hook in advance which makes it much easier to read by the opponent.

 How To Set Up A Hook